RobotsAndPencils/react-robits/README.md

 Ejecting Robits is lever designed to either a) give you full control over the code for customizations, and/or b) decouple from the library to elimintate the dependency.
 This could be done at the very beginning of the project, as an initial bootstrap, or at the final stage of a project, after having been wired in for the entirety of development, to avoid giving the magic trick away to a client.

-The net result is that the files from this library will be copied over to your project, effectively transferring ownership, and erase any notion of the `react-robit` as a dependent package.
+The net result is that the files from this library will be copied over to your project, effectively transferring ownership, and erase any notion of the `react-robits` as a dependent package.

 To do this, run: